Skip to main content

 Simple example

-“Generate a quick battlecard for Competitor B — highlight top objections and our best responses.”
+“Generate a battlecard for Competitor B — highlight top objections and our best responses.”

 Powerful example

-“Search Across Deals for mentions of Competitor B. Summarize where we win vs. lose, key product comparisons, and pricing references.
+“Search deals we won vs. Competitor B. Summarize where we win.
+Then search deals we lost and analyze why we lost.
+Include key product comparisons, and pricing references.
 Combine into a one-pager with objection handling and differentiated messaging.”

 3. Product Insights